 After 48 hours, unmold the soap bar carefully, and use preferably a wooden box with a cutter to cut the soap into small bars.
 In this recipe, I’ve used a wavy cutter.
 The bars looked lovely.

-For more on how to cut, cure and store soap bars, see Part 5 – How to Cure Handmade Soap and How Do You Store Homemade Soap?
+For more on how to cut, cure and store soap bars, see How to Cure Handmade Soap and How Do You Store Homemade Soap?

 Creating Effects on Your Soap